compound-finance/gateway/README.md

   --validator
 ```

-Execute `cargo +nightly run -- --help` to learn more about the Compound Chain''s CLI options.
+Execute `cargo +nightly run -- --help` to learn more about the Gateway's CLI options.

-## Compound Chain Structure
+## Gateway Structure

 A Substrate project such as this consists of a number of components that are spread across a few
 directories.